 Satisfactory Academic Progress (SAP)

-Satisfactory Academic Progress (SAP) means that a student is proceeding in a positive manner toward fulfilling the requirements of the course in progress.
-Discovery Learning Center utilizes a 2.0 grade point average as the minimum standard of academic achievement and then takes into account how well a student has adhered to the Attendance Policy before determining SAP.
+Satisfactory Academic Progress (SAP) means that a student is proceeding in a positive manner toward fulfilling the requirements of his/her designated course.
+The minimum standard of academic achievement is a grade of 70 out of 100 (on a percentage scale) in the designated course.

 Moving to the Next Level

 In the syllabus, you will find information about how your final grade will be calculated.
-For most courses, the final grade for a course is determined by the weighted letter grades of the student’s participation, quizzes/tests, and exams (midterms and finals).
-You can earn grades from an A to an F. In every IEP course, students must earn a C or above (a final grade of 70% or higher) to move to the next level.
-If you fail to receive a C or above, you must repeat the same level for the next session.
+For most courses, the final grade for a course is determined by the weighted percentage grades of the student’s participation, quizzes/tests, and exams (midterms and finals).
+In every IEP class, students must earn a final grade of 70% or higher to move to the next level.
+If you fail to receive 70% or above, you must repeat the same level for the next session.
 If you are worried about your grade, talk to your teacher before the end of the term.
 After final grades are posted, there is NO chance for extra credit or changes to your grade.

 |A||4.0||Excellent||90 – 100%|

 If you fail a course, you should first talk to your teacher or the Academic Director to find out how to improve and get extra help.
 You and your instructor may make a step-by-step plan for passing the course.
 It is the duty of the student to ask for extra help from instructors or DLC staff.
 If you do not receive a percentage grade of “70%” or higher when you repeat the course in the next session, you may be dismissed from the program.

 If for any reason it becomes necessary for students to withdraw from the Discovery Learning Center, they must fill out and submit the withdrawal request form.